-Users convert to purchase three times more often in-app than on the mobile web.
+Users convert to purchase three times more often in-app notifications (android or iOS) than on the mobile web.
 That’s why installation drives many app development decisions.
 But what about those who download your app and then forget about you?

 Smartphone screens are prime real estate; the average user has 36 apps installed.
 Getting someone to download your app is an enormous challenge, but it’s only half the battle.
 That’s because 23 percent of people abandon an app after one use.
 Even worse, the average mobile app retention rate is 20 percent after 90 days.
 That’s right: 80 percent of people will dump you within three months.
 How can you retain those customers?

 Answer: Communication.
 Studies show incentives can prompt renewed interest in apps.
 There are two options: push notifications and in-app messaging.
 As you develop your app, you’ll need to decide which method makes sense.

 The Difference Between Push Notifications and In-App Messaging

 Push notifications are messages that pop up in your smartphone, either the status bar or lock screen.
 They usually go away once you see them.
 When downloading an app, you may have seen a prompt asking you to approve push notifications.

 While push notifications can appear anytime, in-app notifications only appear while someone is using the app.
 These pop-up messages typically provide information that assists a user with some of your app’s features.

 In app Notifications vs Push Notifications: Pros and Cons